jh-hartley/aida-facet-inference/docs/01_getting_started/02_architecture.md

 - Utility scripts for embedding, prediction, ingestion, and checks.
 Used for operational tasks and automation.

 ### Tests (`tests/`)
 - Test suite for unit, integration, and end-to-end testing.
-Organized to mirror the main codebase structure.
+Organised to mirror the main codebase structure.

 ---